PineappleSoftUK/KeepingStock/README.md

 Release Notes
 --------------

+Version 1.2.0 -- 4 June 2020

++ Added function to automatically change the postage rates to the latest Royal Mail prices.

++ Changed some styling

 Version 1.1.0 -- 21 December 2019

 + Added ability to sort columns, filter by 'out of stock' and advanced search